Our RPTU story

 The software from greenable enables medium-sized manufacturing companies to better record, reduce and report their carbon footprint.
 Photo: greenable

-Improving the carbon footprint of companies for a greener future: the start-up greenable has developed software for this purpose - with success.
+Improving the carbon footprint of companies for a greener future: the start-up greenable has developed software for this - with success.
 The solution is now being used in companies.
-And the team has also grown: in addition to the four founders, there are now seven working students.
+And the team has also grown: seven working students now work alongside the four founders.
 It all started at RPTU, as Alexander David from greenable explains.

-Alex, when did you realise that you wanted to start a company?
+Alex, when did you realize that you wanted to start a company?

 Alexander David: It all started with Patrick Kölsch.
 His idea was to enable medium-sized manufacturing companies to better record, reduce and report their carbon footprint.
-At the time, he was working at Prof. Dr Jan Aurich's Department of Production Engineering and Business Organisation (FBK) at the Faculty of Mechanical and Process Engineering at RPTU.
+At the time, he was working at Prof. Dr. Jan Aurich's Department of Production Engineering and Business Organization (FBK) in the Department of Mechanical and Process Engineering at RPTU.

-Alexander David: There was, but companies previously had to use different and complex software from different service providers for each of their measurements or build something themselves in Excel.
+Alexander David: Yes, there was.
+However, companies previously had to use different and complex software from different service providers for each of their measurements or build something themselves in Excel.
 Be it to track the transport routes of production materials or to document the material type of products used.
-The operation was often not intuitive and took a lot of time, which many companies can hardly afford on a day-to-day basis.
+The operation was often not intuitive and took a lot of time, which many companies can hardly afford in their day-to-day operations.
 As a result, many simply do not record emissions at all.
-Patrick thought it had to be simpler and quicker and at the same time have a high level of credibility.
+Patrick thought it had to be simpler and faster and at the same time have a high level of credibility.

-In other words, a completely new software was to be launched on the market…
+That means a completely new software had to be launched on the market...

 Alexander David: Exactly!
-In order to realise the idea, Patrick needed expertise from other areas such as programming, marketing and finance.
-This is where the rest of the founding team came into play: Lucas Hartmann, who had trained as a system administrator at RPTU, later became a trainer himself and went on to study data science and is very familiar with programming, also worked at the FBK department.
+To implement the idea, Patrick needed expertise in other areas such as programming, marketing and finance.
+This is where the rest of the founding team came into play: Lucas Hartmann, who had trained as a system administrator at RPTU, later became a trainer himself and went on to study data science and is very familiar with programming, also worked at the FBK chair.
 Patrick also approached me and Viktor Schiller.
 We knew each other from our studies at RPTU, where we had studied industrial engineering and mechanical engineering together.
-At the time, I was working at the German Research Centre for Artificial Intelligence (DFKI) and Viktor was working in product management in industry.
+At the time, I was working at the German Research Center for Artificial Intelligence (DFKI) and Viktor was working in product management in industry.
 Lucas, Viktor and I were convinced by Patrick's idea and saw the potential.
 And that's how our founding team came about.

-What happened once you had the idea and the team?
+What happened once you had an idea and a team?

-Alexander David: We also had to ask ourselves this question at the beginning.
+Alexander David: We had to ask ourselves the same question at the beginning.
 We didn't really know where to start and what you need to found a start-up.
 Fortunately, we had active support for our next steps from the start-up office at RPTU.

 Katharina, you are a start-up coach at the start-up office.
 How can you help if, like greenable, you already have an idea and want to found your own start-up?

-Where did you start with greenable?
-How can we imagine your support?
+Where did you start at greenable?
+How can one imagine your support?

-Katharina Neitzel: At greenable, we started in the pre-foundation phase by supporting the team with the application for the EXIST business start-up grant.
-In concrete terms, this meant putting the business idea into a form that was eligible for funding and clearly identifying the level of economic and technological innovation.
-After approval, we supported greenable during the funding period by organising regular strategy meetings and networking with relevant contacts.
+Katharina Neitzel: At greenable, we started in the pre-foundation phase by supporting the team with the application for the EXIST start-up grant.
+Specifically, this meant putting the business idea into a form that was eligible for funding and clearly identifying the level of economic and technological innovation.
+After approval, we supported greenable during the funding period by holding regular strategy meetings and networking with relevant contacts.
 Our aim was to ensure that the team was not only financially secure, but also optimally prepared for the start-up in terms of content and structure.

-You launched greenable three years ago.
+greenable was launched three years ago.
 How do companies now use your software and how has the response been?

 To what extent does the knowledge from your studies help you in your day-to-day work?

 Alexander David: Lucas completed a Bachelor's degree in Data Science after his apprenticeship.
-Viktor, Patrick and I studied industrial engineering with mechanical engineering in both our Bachelor's and Master's programmes at RPTU, and Patrick also completed a doctorate.
-We have all noticed that our studies fundamentally help us to work independently, organise ourselves and approach complex things in a structured way.
-Above all, the specialised knowledge we gained during our studies helps us to better understand the processes of manufacturing companies.
+Viktor, Patrick and I studied industrial engineering with mechanical engineering at both Bachelor's and Master's level at RPTU, and Patrick also did a doctorate.
+We all noticed that our studies fundamentally help us to work independently, organize ourselves and approach complex things in a structured way.
+Above all, the specialist knowledge we gained during our studies helps us to better understand the processes of manufacturing companies.
 So: How do certain machines work?
 How do production processes work?
 We can then translate this into our strategy.
-We understand the needs and requirements of companies better and can optimise our software accordingly.
-So our degree programme has given us a very good basis for understanding economics and engineering.
+We understand the needs and requirements of companies better and can optimize our software accordingly.
+So our studies have given us a very good basis for understanding economics and engineering.
 In addition, we all worked as student assistants at various departments during our studies.
-This enabled us to establish valuable contacts with industry and co-operation partners at RPTU, which help us today.
+This enabled us to establish valuable contacts with industry and cooperation partners at RPTU, which help us today.

-Speaking of helping others: What advice do you have for anyone who wants to start a business?
+Speaking of help: What advice do you have for anyone who wants to start a business?

-Alexander David: We have experienced incredible highlights in recent years.
+Alexander David: We have experienced some incredible highlights in recent years.
 Whether it's sitting at the notary's office and suddenly having your own start-up with your signature.
 Or the financing round that gives you a great feeling because investors believe in our idea.
 But there were also low points.
-Customers have cancelled and a lot of things have been called into question.
+Customers dropped out and we questioned a lot of things.
 But the belief in the idea motivates us to keep going and not give up.
 I would therefore give anyone who wants to set up a company a tip: get feedback from customers and partners early on.
 Then you will know what is really needed and can get even more out of the idea.
-And very importantly: stay focussed, never lose sight of your goal and find a team of great people with whom you want to work on your vision.
-Then you'll succeed!
+And most importantly: stay focused, never lose sight of your goal and find a team of great people with whom you want to work on your vision.
+Then it will work!

 The founding team of greenable (from left to right): Alexander David, Lucas Hartmann, Patrick Kölsch, Viktor Schiller.
 Photo: Ramon Haindl